autobrr/autobrr.com/docs/configuration/irc.md

 * [HexChat](https://hexchat.github.io/) - Windows/Linux
 * [The Lounge](https://thelounge.chat) - A web based, self hosted option.

+Make sure your indexer is [supported by autobrr](../configuration/indexers.md) before proceeding.

+### Registering with NickServ

 When you first open the IRC client it usually tells you to set up your nickname and choose what server to connect to.
 You should preferably choose the username you use on the tracker(s) you want autobrr to monitor for this.

-Make sure your indexer is [supported by autobrr](../configuration/indexers.md) before proceeding.

 1. Connect to the IRC network using your IRC client of choice.
-2. Register your nick with NickServ: `/msg NickServ REGISTER "password" "e-mail"` without the quotes.
+2. Register your nick with NickServ: `/msg nickserv register PASSWORD EMAIL`

-:::caution
 The password should **not** match the one you use for logging in to the tracker.
 The e-mail address doesn't have to match either.

+:::caution
+If you do not plan to use grouped nicks (read the next section), make sure to disconnect from the IRC server in your IRC client before attempting to set it up in autobrr.
 :::

 ### Grouping nicks